-Proposed water infrastructure is identified in Figure 6-1, Conceptual Water Infrastructure Plan.
+Proposed water infrastructure is identified in Figure 6-1 Conceptual Water Infrastructure Plan.
 It should be noted that all street locations and development areas shown are conceptual and will be further defined during the submittal of a tentative map.

 Storage, booster pumping and transmission capacity in the Reche II Pressure Zone are expanded to meet the demands of RDP.
-A 1.5-million-gallon reservoir is constructed in Planning Area (PA) 1 and accessed via "L" Street.
+A 1.5-million-gallon reservoir is constructed in Planning Area (PA) 1 and accessed via a public roadway.
 The capacity of the existing Crystal Ridge Booster Pump Station will be upgraded to 1,000 gallons per minute.
-A transmission pipeline constructed to connect the Crystal Ridge Booster Pump Station to the proposed reservoir via "D" Street, "K" Street, "J" Street, and "L" Street.
+A transmission pipeline is constructed to connect the Crystal Ridge Booster Pump Station to the proposed reservoir via onsite public roadways.
 Distribution pipelines connect the reservoir to PA 1, PA 2 and the existing main in Prado Lane via "D" Street, "A" Street, "C" Street and "B" Street.
-This plan creates a looped water system within the Reche II Pressure Zone between Prado and Crystal Ridge Lanes that improves water quality, redundancy and firefighting capacity for the development as well as for the existing neighborhoods to the west of the development served via pipelines in Prado and Crystal Ridge Lanes.
+This plan creates a looped water system within the Reche II Pressure Zone between Prado Lane and Crystal Ridge Lane that improves water quality, redundancy and firefighting capacity for the development as well as for the existing neighborhoods to the west of the development served via pipelines in Prado Lane and Crystal Ridge Lane.
 Residential pad elevations in PA 1 are too high to be served by the Reche II Pressure Zone.
 Therefore, a new booster pump station will be constructed near the proposed reservoir to provide adequate water pressure to serve PA 1.
 This area is referred to hereafter as the Reche III Pressure Zone.
-Distribution pipelines connect the new booster pump station to PA 1 via "D" Street, "E" Street, "F" Street, "G" Street, "H" Street, "I" Street, "J" Street, "K" Street and "L" Street.